OpaxIV/drm_in_games/tigress/opaque.md

 Opaque predicates can be classified as the following types:

 _P<sup>T</sup> - opaquely true predicate_ <br>
 The condition is always satisfied, hence "true".
 The following example shows, that either expression `2` or `(x^2 + x)^T` must be correct.
-Since `2` is always true, the branch on the left will always be taken.
+Since `2` is always true out of these two conditions, the if-case will always be executed.
 ```C
 if (2|(x^2 + x)^T){
 ...